Citroën Xantia: Moose test

-A TikTok video compared a 1996 Citroen Xantia to a 2021 BMW M4 Competition in terms of moose test.
-Xantia was able to pass through the object at 73km/h without flipping a single traffic cone, whereas the M4 had to slow down to 29km/h while it flipped 3 traffic cones during the moose test.
+A TikTok video compared a 1996 Citroën Xantia to a 2021 BMW M4 Competition in terms of moose test.
+The Xantia was able to pass through the object at 73 km/h without flipping a single traffic cone, whereas the M4 had to slow down to 29 km/h while it flipped 3 traffic cones during the moose test.

 Detailed description for AFS / SC.CAR

 Both (relatively thick) transverse stabilizers (front 28 mm, rear 25 mm dimensions) were located diagonally (front left and rear right), and were connected to the wheel joints by a differential hydraulic cylinder.

 These cylinders were connected to a control valve, which was operated directly by the front cross joints with connecting rods over a spring-handle mechanism.
 The occurring rolling moment (side slope) had the opposite effect on the cross joints - one wheel springs in and the other out.
 Thereby, the control valve (inclination corrector) was pulled out / pushed in by means of the connecting rods in a direction out of its rest position (straight ahead), whereby a pressure proportional to the rolling moment was formed in the hydraulic cylinders.

 Thereby the hydraulic cylinders changed position and acted against the bias of the cross stabilizer.
 They "pressed" the body over the cross-stabilizer bars against the rolling torque further horizontally, enabling cornering with up to 0.6g transverse acceleration with −0.2 to 0.5° lateral inclination.
 From 0.6g transverse acceleration, the cylinders returned to the starting position, from which the Xantia Activa tilted up to 1° in the curve until the curve limit area was reached, which corresponded to the value of a sports car with a correspondingly tighter tuning.

 As these active roller stabilizers worked independently of the Hydractive II undercarriage, the suspension could be almost completely maintained even at extreme cornering, giving a significantly better road position in these situations than with conventional wheel suspensions.
 When driving straight ahead, a solenoid valve was operated by the control unit for the Hydractive suspension, which connected an additional spring ball in the hydraulic control circuit of the cylinder.
 Thereby, the stiffness of the tightly tuned stabilizer bars could be minimized "virtually" by gas filling the spring ball to reduce the movements and increase the comfort.
 Likewise, they had a damping effect on the control circuit, so that there were no undesired oscillations during straight-ahead driving due to suspension-related, short-term operation of the inclination corrector.